 If you own your home or any other property, it's essential to protect such a valuable asset in case disaster strikes.
 Just imagine if it was completely destroyed through fire, flood or an explosion – it would have to rebuilt from the ground up.

-Most mortgage providers will insist that you have buildings insurance in place before they'll give you a mortgage.
+Most mortgage providers will insist that you have buildings insurance in place before they'll give you a mortgage, and the same applies if you're considering equity release.
 That way, if the worst should happen, they'd be able to recover their losses.

 If, on the other hand, you rent your home, then buildings insurance will be the responsibility of your landlord.